 17³Ô¹Ï also acknowledges the need to rebuild trust on campus and within the broader community.
 This will take consistent and organized efforts across the University to demonstrate our commitment to community members.
 Rebuilding trust will also entail demonstrating greater accountability through increased transparency, communication, collaboration, and timely efforts to improve policies, processes, and practices.

 17³Ô¹Ï is committed to addressing the recommendations in the 17³Ô¹Ï Review report.
-To do so, an Action Plan is required to guide decisions and actions in the days, months, and years ahead so that pathways to improvements are well-informed, meaningful, and effectively address the problems identified.
+In an effort to seek further input and guidance, 17³Ô¹Ï engaged internal and external University community members through a 17³Ô¹Ï Action Plan Advisory Group.
+As a result of the group's work, the University released the 17³Ô¹Ï Action Planin March 2024 to guide decisions and actions in the days, months, and years ahead so that pathways to improvements are well-informed, meaningful, and effectively address the problems identified.

 Dr. Wendy Rodgers announced in a community message that the 17³Ô¹Ï Action Plan Progress Report for Year 0 and Year 1 is now available online.
 She also hosted an "Action Plan Update" Town Hall on May 28.